Bawarchi: Plot

 Stunned by this unexpected turn of events, the attitude of Sharmas towards Arun changes and they agree to get him married with Krishna out of gratitude.
-Krishna, however, refuses to buy the story.
-When the Sharmas start abusing Raghu, Arun wasn't able to take it anymore and tells them what really happened.

-He tells them that he met Raghu at his own wrestling ground.
-He had a little friendly match with Raghu, where he suffered minor injuries from Raghu.
-He saw the box and asked Raghu about it.
-Raghu said that the box was the real reason he came there.
-Raghu had asked him to take the box to the Sharmas and tell them that Raghu had stolen it so that Krishna's lover can get back his place in the house.
+Krishna and Meeta, however, refuse to buy the story.
+When the Sharmas begin abusing Raghu, Arun is not able to take it anymore and confesses to them what really happened, revealing that he actually met Raghu at his own wrestling ground and had a little friendly match with Raghu, where he suffered minor injuries from him.
+Further, he saw the jewellery box and questioned Raghu about it, to which, Raghu answered that the box was the real reason he came there.
+Thus, Raghu had asked Arun to take the box to the Sharmas and lie to them that he had stolen it, so that Arun can get back his place in the house and win Krishna and the family over.

-Meanwhile, Krishna sees Raghu outside the house and asks him why did he do all this.
-Raghu told her that his real name was professor Prabhakar, but he took the fake name of Raghu.
-He had seen many families like the Sharmas which were on the brink of breaking up and hence decided to use his knowledge to stop this.
+Meanwhile, Krishna sees Raghu outside the house and approaches him, asking him why did he do all this.
+Raghu reveals to her that his real name was "Professor Prabhakar", but he took the fake name of Raghu and posed as a servant as he had seen many families like the Sharmas which were on the brink of breaking up and hence decided to use his knowledge to stop this.

-Raghu explained to him that if he lies about the box and what happened between him and Raghu, the boy will be able to marry Krishna.
-Raghu had promised the boy to secrecy, but the latter couldn't stand up the abuse to Raghu.
 A stunned Sharma family has to accept that Raghu went out of his way to save several homes like Shanti Niwas.
-Krishna manages to stop Raghu in time from going somewhere else.

-Raghu tells her that this is his life's mission and now he has to go.
-The film ends with a scene of him traveling to a new destination and narration from Amitabh Bachchan that "Raghu is going to a new home.
-Let's hope it is not yours."
+Even though Krishna manages to stop Raghu in time from going somewhere else, Raghu tells her that this is his life's mission and now he has to go.
+The film ends with a scene of Raghu travelling to a new destination and Amitabh Bachchan narrating that "Raghu is going to a new home.
+Let's hope it's not yours."